Spinal column injuries in adults: Definitions, mechanisms, and radiographs

 This topic review describes injuries to the cervical, thoracic, and lumbosacral spinal column, including fractures, dislocations, and subluxations of the vertebrae, and injuries to the spinal ligaments.
 The importance of recognizing and managing injuries to the spinal column is underscored by their association with spinal cord injury.

 The management of spinal column injuries and other issues related to spinal cord injury are discussed elsewhere.
-(See "Evaluation and acute management of cervical spinal column injuries in adults" and "Acute traumatic spinal cord injury" and "Anatomy and localization of spinal cord disorders" and "Evaluation of cervical spine injuries in children and adolescents" and "Overview of cervical spinal cord and cervical peripheral nerve injuries in the child or adolescent athlete".)
+(See "Evaluation and acute management of cervical spinal column injuries in adults" and "Acute traumatic spinal cord injury" and "Anatomy and localization of spinal cord disorders" and "Evaluation and acute management of cervical spine injuries in children and adolescents" and "Overview of cervical spinal cord and cervical peripheral nerve injuries in the child or adolescent athlete".)

 Among patients included in a large trauma registry, approximately 3 percent of those with blunt trauma sustain a spinal column injury, such as spinal fracture or dislocation, and 1 percent sustains a spinal cord injury .
 Spinal column injury rates reported in other studies range from 2 to 6 percent .
 The incidence is likely to be significantly higher in patients with head trauma and those who are unconscious at presentation.
 Fracture of the thoracolumbar spine, including spinous and transverse process fractures, may occur in as many as 8 to 15 percent of blunt trauma patients cared for at major trauma centers .
 Additional noncontiguous spine fractures are common in patients diagnosed with a spine fracture following high-energy blunt trauma [4,5].
 A review of over 83,000 patients from the United States National Trauma Data Bank diagnosed with a spine fracture reported that 19 percent sustained a noncontiguous spine fracture.